CONSULTATION FEE RANGE

 Also, a patient diagnosed with PTSD must submit a completed Mental Health Care Provider Form to the CCB.
 This is in addition to their completed application packet.

-Step 3 – Obtain a Digital Photo to Finish the Application
+Step 3 – Take an Updated Digital Photo

 You need to provide a current digital photo of yourself and email it to the CCB.
 The photo must be:

 - In color

-- A reflection of your current appearance and taken within the last six months
+- A reflection of your current appearance taken within the last six months

 - A clear image of ONLY you (not blurry, grainy, or fuzzy)